 Can I try Amerisleep AS3 before buying?

 Amerisleep sells direct-to-consumer online only.
-There are no physical showrooms or retail locations where you can test the AS3 before purchase.
-The 100-night home trial is the test period—Amerisleep coordinates free pickup and a full refund if you are not satisfied within 100 nights.
-Most buyers make a go/no-go decision within 30–45 nights.
-Sleep Number operates over 650 retail showrooms across the United States where you can test the i8 before purchasing.
+There are no physical showrooms.
+The 100-night home trial is the test period, with free pickup and a full refund if you are not satisfied.
+Most buyers make a decision within 30-45 nights.
+Sleep Number operates over 600 retail showrooms across the United States where you can test the bed before purchase.
 If in-store testing is important to you, Sleep Number has a meaningful retail advantage.

-Is Amerisleep AS3 or Sleep Number better for people with hip pain?
+Is Amerisleep AS3 or Sleep Number better for hip pain?

 Amerisleep AS3 is the stronger choice for hip pain.
-The HIVE transition layer creates targeted softness under the hip and shoulder at the iliac crest and greater trochanter—the primary pressure points for side sleepers with hip pain.
+The HIVE transition layer creates targeted softness under the hip and shoulder at the iliac crest and greater trochanter, the primary pressure points for side sleepers with hip pain.
 AS3 scored 9.2/10 on pressure relief in our testing.
-Sleep Number i8 can approximate soft pressure relief at low settings (20–30), but at those settings the air chamber provides insufficient support for the lumbar zone, creating a trade-off.
-The AS3 achieves zoned pressure relief mechanically—the foam geometry is designed for it—without requiring firmness calibration.
-For hip pain specifically, AS3 is the correct recommendation at any price point.
+Sleep Number can approximate soft pressure relief at low settings (20-30), but at those settings the air chamber provides insufficient support for the lumbar zone.
+The AS3 achieves zoned pressure relief mechanically, without firmness calibration.
+See our best mattress for hip pain guide for more.

 Final Verdict

-For most sleepers: Amerisleep AS3 is the rational choice.
-Five category wins at a third of the price, with no mechanical failure risk and a stronger non-prorated warranty, makes the AS3 the default recommendation for side sleepers, hot sleepers, couples who can share a Medium firmness, and anyone who wants a mattress that works without calibration or app dependency.
+For most sleepers, Amerisleep AS3 is the rational choice.
+Five category wins at a lower price, with no mechanical failure risk, a stronger warranty, and a financially stable manufacturer, the AS3 is the default recommendation for side sleepers, hot sleepers, and couples who can share a Medium firmness.

-For couples with opposing firmness needs: Sleep Number i8 is the only mattress in this comparison that solves split-firmness.
-If one partner genuinely needs a very different feel from the other and no single foam firmness satisfies both, Sleep Number’s DualAir system earns its premium for that specific buyer.
+For couples with opposing firmness needs, Sleep Number is the only mattress here that solves split-firmness.
+If one partner genuinely needs a very different feel from the other, Sleep Number's DualAir system earns its premium for that specific use case.
+Factor in the current financial disclosure when weighing the warranty value.

-For biometric sleep trackers: SleepIQ data is genuinely useful if you engage with it.
-If you want your mattress to track sleep quality, breath rate, and HRV nightly with a daily score, Sleep Number i8 delivers what no foam mattress can.
-For users who will not regularly review the app data, the tracking value disappears and the $1,784 premium is difficult to justify.
+For biometric sleep trackers, SleepIQ data is genuinely useful if you engage with it.
+If you want your mattress to track sleep quality, breath rate, and HRV nightly, Sleep Number delivers what no foam mattress can.
+For users who will not regularly review the app data, the tracking value disappears and the premium is difficult to justify.